sajidhamdard/java-full-stack-interview-questions/java-fullstack-interview-questions.md

 ## MULTI-THREADING

-Got it!
-Here’s the list of questions with related **include** topics for each, grouped for clarity:

 ---

-**304. Explain the concepts of the Thread class, Runnable interface, and Callable interface in Java.**
-*Include: Multithreading basics, Java Concurrency, Thread creation mechanisms*

-**305. What are the main differences between the Runnable and Callable interfaces in Java?**
-*Include: Runnable vs Callable, Future, Concurrency APIs*

-**306. Describe different ways of creating threads in Java.**
-*Include: Extending Thread class, Implementing Runnable, Using Callable and FutureTask, ExecutorService*

-**307. Discuss the differences between multithreading methods like wait, notify, and notifyAll in Java.**
-*Include: Inter-thread communication, Object class methods, Synchronization*

-**308. Explain the concepts of Executor, ExecutorService, ThreadPoolExecutor, ThreadPoolTaskExecutor, Future, and FutureTask in Java.**
-*Include: Executor framework, Thread pooling, Task submission, Asynchronous computation*

-**309. Describe the Producer and Consumer problem in the context of multithreading.**
-*Include: Synchronization, wait/notify mechanism, BlockingQueue*

-**310. Explain the concepts of CountdownLatch and CyclicBarrier in Java.**
-*Include: java.util.concurrent utilities, thread coordination, synchronization aids*

-**311. What are the key differences between the ReentrantLock and synchronized keyword in Java?**
-*Include: Lock interface, intrinsic locks, fairness, reentrancy*

-**312. Why must wait() and notify() methods be called from a synchronized block, and why are these methods part of the Object class in Java?**
-*Include: Object monitor, thread communication, intrinsic locking*

-**313. Compare Collection.synchronized() and concurrent collections in Java.**
-*Include: Thread-safe collections, synchronization wrappers, java.util.concurrent collections*

-**314. Discuss the differences between synchronized blocks and synchronized methods in Java.**
-*Include: Synchronization scope, locking granularity, performance*

-**315. Explain the use of a log object within a synchronized block in Java.**
-*Include: Thread safety, logging in multithreaded environments*

-**316. What is static synchronized in Java, and how is it used?**
-*Include: Class-level locks, static methods synchronization*

-**317. Describe how to implement synchronization without using the synchronized keyword or any other consistent or synchronized data structure in Java.**
-*Include: Lock interfaces, atomic variables, volatile keyword*

-**318. In which version of Java was the ExecutorService included?**
-*Include: Java concurrency history, Java 5 features*

-**319. How can you share a copy of a single object among multiple threads without making that object static and final in Java?**
-*Include: Thread safety, immutability, synchronization*

-**320. Explain the concurrent package in the context of multithreading in Java.**
-*Include: java.util.concurrent, thread pools, synchronization utilities*

-**321. Discuss the differences between the sleep() and wait() methods in Java.**
-*Include: Thread control, synchronization, Object vs Thread methods*

-**322. Explain the concepts of volatile and thread-local variables in Java.**
-*Include: Memory visibility, thread confinement, concurrency*

-**323. What are the differences between a thread and a process in Java?**
-*Include: OS-level vs JVM threads, concurrency vs parallelism*

-**324. Describe the lifecycle of a thread in Java.**
-*Include: Thread states, transitions, thread scheduling*

-**325. Differentiate between the yield() and join() methods in Java.**
-*Include: Thread scheduling, thread coordination*

-**326. How can you create a thread in Java without using the Runnable interface and Thread class?**
-*Include: Lambda expressions, Executors, ForkJoin framework*

-**327. What happens to a thread once it has completed its execution, and will it be garbage collected in Java?**
-*Include: Thread termination, thread object lifecycle, GC in Java*
+### 🔹 **304.
+Explain the concepts of the Thread class, Runnable interface, and Callable interface in Java.**

+* Include: Multithreading basics, Java Concurrency, Thread creation mechanisms.

+---

+### 🔹 **305.
+What are the main differences between the Runnable and Callable interfaces in Java?**

+* Include: Runnable vs Callable, Future, Concurrency APIs.

+---

+### 🔹 **306.
+Describe different ways of creating threads in Java.**

+* Include: Extending Thread class, Implementing Runnable, Using Callable and FutureTask, ExecutorService.

+---

+### 🔹 **307.
+Discuss the differences between multithreading methods like wait, notify, and notifyAll in Java.**

+* Include: Inter-thread communication, Object class methods, Synchronization.

+---

+### 🔹 **308.
+Explain the concepts of Executor, ExecutorService, ThreadPoolExecutor, ThreadPoolTaskExecutor, Future, and FutureTask in Java.**

+* Include: Executor framework, Thread pooling, Task submission, Asynchronous computation.

+---

+### 🔹 **309.
+Describe the Producer and Consumer problem in the context of multithreading.**

+* Include: Synchronization, wait/notify mechanism, BlockingQueue.

+---

+### 🔹 **310.
+Explain the concepts of CountdownLatch and CyclicBarrier in Java.**

+* Include: java.util.concurrent utilities, thread coordination, synchronization aids.

+---

+### 🔹 **311.
+What are the key differences between the ReentrantLock and synchronized keyword in Java?**

+* Include: Lock interface, intrinsic locks, fairness, reentrancy.

+---

+### 🔹 **312.
+Why must wait() and notify() methods be called from a synchronized block, and why are these methods part of the Object class in Java?**

+* Include: Object monitor, thread communication, intrinsic locking.

+---

+### 🔹 **313.
+Compare Collection.synchronized() and concurrent collections in Java.**

+* Include: Thread-safe collections, synchronization wrappers, java.util.concurrent collections.

+---

+### 🔹 **314.
+Discuss the differences between synchronized blocks and synchronized methods in Java.**

+* Include: Synchronization scope, locking granularity, performance.

+---

+### 🔹 **315.
+Explain the use of a log object within a synchronized block in Java.**

+* Include: Thread safety, logging in multithreaded environments.

+---

+### 🔹 **316.
+What is static synchronized in Java, and how is it used?**

+* Include: Class-level locks, static methods synchronization.

+---

+### 🔹 **317.
+Describe how to implement synchronization without using the synchronized keyword or any other consistent or synchronized data structure in Java.**

+* Include: Lock interfaces, atomic variables, volatile keyword.

+---

+### 🔹 **318.
+In which version of Java was the ExecutorService included?**

+* Include: Java concurrency history, Java 5 features.

+---

+### 🔹 **319.
+How can you share a copy of a single object among multiple threads without making that object static and final in Java?**

+* Include: Thread safety, immutability, synchronization.

+---

+### 🔹 **320.
+Explain the concurrent package in the context of multithreading in Java.**

+* Include: java.util.concurrent, thread pools, synchronization utilities.

+---

+### 🔹 **321.
+Discuss the differences between the sleep() and wait() methods in Java.**

+* Include: Thread control, synchronization, Object vs Thread methods.

+---

+### 🔹 **322.
+Explain the concepts of volatile and thread-local variables in Java.**

+* Include: Memory visibility, thread confinement, concurrency.

+---

+### 🔹 **323.
+What are the differences between a thread and a process in Java?**

+* Include: OS-level vs JVM threads, concurrency vs parallelism.

+---

+### 🔹 **324.
+Describe the lifecycle of a thread in Java.**

+* Include: Thread states, transitions, thread scheduling.

+---

+### 🔹 **325.
+Differentiate between the yield() and join() methods in Java.**

+* Include: Thread scheduling, thread coordination.

+---

+### 🔹 **326.
+How can you create a thread in Java without using the Runnable interface and Thread class?**

+* Include: Lambda expressions, Executors, ForkJoin framework.

+---

+### 🔹 **327.
+What happens to a thread once it has completed its execution, and will it be garbage collected in Java?**

+* Include: Thread termination, thread object lifecycle, GC in Java.

 ---